fangq/mmc/README.txt

 for ray-tracing and fluence storage, and can be 2 to 3 fold faster than the original MMC without loss of accuracy.

-  Shijie Yan, Anh Phong Tran, Qianqian Fang*, “A dual-grid mesh-based Monte Carlo algorithm for efficient photon1transport simulations in complex 3-D media,” J. of Biomedical Optics, 24(2), 020503 (2019).
+  Shijie Yan, Anh Phong Tran, Qianqian Fang*, "A dual-grid mesh-based Monte Carlo algorithm for efficient photon1transport simulations in complex 3-D media," J. of Biomedical Optics, 24(2), 020503 (2019).

 The authors of the papers are greatly appreciated if you can cite the above papers as references if you use MMC and related software